Ben0324/PanARGMiner/README.md

 If you use this script in your research, please cite or acknowledge as follows:

-CVFS 2.0:  An Advanced Cross-Validated Feature Selection Framework for Extracting Key Antimicrobial Resistance Proteins from Large-Scale Pan-genomic Datasets (manuscript currently under submission)
+ABioFinder:  An Advanced Cross-Validated Feature Selection Framework for Extracting Key Antimicrobial Resistance Proteins from Large-Scale Pan-genomic Datasets (manuscript currently under submission)